lanets/Volops/README.md

 # Volops (Volunteer Operations System)

-System to manage volunteers for an event.
+System to manage volunteers for multiple events.
 This system is a rails application within a docker container.
 It also uses react through the react-rails webpacker gem.

 ### Prerequisites